PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 Let's look at the result for the system with the dimer.
 We recall that the dimer can be closed or open.
 And these states are separated by a high energy barrier to transition from one to the other.
 In the latent space, we obtain a 76 dimensional ball.
 When sampling from a 76 dimensional Gaussian and then transforming it with our (trained) network, we obtain samples, where no particles clash.
+With these samples we can compute statistic of this system.
 One possible statistic is the free energy difference.
 Free energy difference can measure the thermodynamic stability between two states.
 It is the amount of energy required to transition from one to the other and thus describing the likelihood of a transition.
 In our case the difference is measured to the state with the lowest energy (closed state).
 In the following image (figure <a href="#FreeEnergy">7</a>) this difference is plotted against the distance